-We have audited the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the City of Hogansville, Georgia as of and for the year ended June 30, 2011, which collectively comprise the City of Hogansville, Georgia's basic financial statements and have issued our report thereon dated December 22, 2011.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the City of Hogansville, Georgia as of and for the year ended June 30, 2012, which collectively comprise the City of Hogansville, Georgia's basic financial statements and have issued our report thereon dated February 1, 2013.
+The report contained an explanatory paragraph that the financial statements were prepared assuming that the City of Hogansville, Georgia will continue as a going concern.
+Except as discussed in the previous sentence, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.